makerdao/dss-teleport/README.md

 	uint48 timestamp;
 }
 ```
 Source domain implementation must ensure that `keccack(TeleportGUID)` is unique for each teleport transfer.
-We use `bytes32` for addresses to support not EVM compliant domains.
+We use `bytes32` for addresses to support non-EVM compliant domains.

 ### Contracts